 /srv can contain data directories of services such as HTTP (/srv/www/) or FTP.

 /sys is a virtual filesystem that can be accessed to set or obtain information about the kernel's view of the system.

 /tmp is a place for temporary files used by applications.

 /usr contains the majority of user utilities and applications, and partly replicates the root directory structure, containing for instance, among others, /usr/bin/ and /usr/lib.

-/var is dedicated variable data that potentially changes rapidly; a notable directory it contains is /var/log where system log files are kept.
+/var is dedicated to variable data, such as logs, databases, websites, and temporary spool (e-mail etc.) files that persist from one boot to the next.
+A notable directory it contains is /var/log where system log files are kept.